 Reactive HRM will only provide help after something has happened.
 This will most likely be an issue when there are no preset measures in place and an issue pops up.
 However, reactive HRM is cheap which means that it would be a better choice for startups.

-You need to understand that startups require a whole different amount of attention, and that creating an HR strategy for startups can ease up your life a little bit.
+You need to understand that startups require a whole different amount of attention, and that creating an HR strategy (compounded by HR software and proper human capital management) for startups can ease up your life a little bit.
 It’s best to have a detailed process in place so that you can focus on more important things.

 The aforementioned points are uniquely specific towards an HR strategy for startups, but that doesn’t mean there isn’t more.
 You should start with the points but also try to be more thorough and make a decision based on your company’s goals, mission, vision, and values.